tzayuan/TransMatch_TMI/VisualTools/Readme.md

 ## Cal_Diff
 Calculate the difference between the intensity values of the two images at the same pixel location and visualize this difference map.

+## BoxPlot
+Visualize the comparison of box line plots of different methods on a performance metric.